The-Schwiz/Team-HTML-Generator-/README.md

-# 10 Object-Oriented Programming: Team Profile Generator
+# Team HTML Generator

-## Your Task
+## Description

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+A Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

-Because this Challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
-To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.

-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.

-> **Note**: There is no starter code for this assignment.

 ## User Story